The following are the rules for participating in Swedish Game Awards 2014.

 §1.3 The entry must not have been published by a publisher.
 Releasing the game independently is allowed.

-§1.4 A playable demo – not necessarily a completed game – must be submitted by each team at the end of the competition.
+§1.4 A playable demo – not necessarily a completed game – must be submitted by each team by the competitions deadline.
 This submission is referred to as the final entry.
-Additionally, each team is required to submit at least three (3) in-game screenshots and a 200 word description of the game.
+Additionally, each team is required to submit at least three (3) in-game screenshots, a gameplay video or a trailer and a 200 word description of the game.

 §1.6 Award nominees and winners are selected by the competition’s jury, and its decision cannot be appealed.